Gabrielle d'Estrées et une de ses sœurs: Traditional: announcing Gabrielle's pregnancy

+Modern interpretation

 In the twentieth and twenty-first centuries, the Gabrielle d'Estrées painting is often understood to represent female homosexuality, despite the fact that the women depicted are in fact sisters.
 It is listed in Lesbian Histories and Cultures: An Encyclopedia by Bonnie Zimmerman, and also appears on websites about lesbian history such as Sappho.com.

+Legacy

+Julienne's pinching motion was a personal fascination of artist Michael Taylor, who referenced it in Boy with Apple.

-Even outside of the LGBT community, the painting is frequently understood as a representation of lesbianism.
+Even outside of the LGBT community, the painting is frequently used as a representation of lesbianism.
 In 1991, it appeared on the cover of the French magazine L’Événement du jeudi to illustrate a story on lesbian chic.
-In 2002, the German Green Party created a poster to announce their support of same-sex marriage, featuring two female models reenacting the Gabrielle portrait.
+In 2002, the German Green Party created a poster to announce their support of same-sex marriage, featuring two female models reenacting the Gabrielle portrait in the foreground while two male models reenact it in the background.